MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-eval.md

 ### Upgrade after the evaluation period

-If you didn't activate your license for the management group before the evaluation period expires, which is 180 days, after the evaluation period has expired you will receive a notification when you open the Operations console or launch the Operations Manager command shell.
+If you didn't activate your license for the management group before the evaluation period expires, which is 180 days, after the evaluation period has expired you'll receive a notification when you open the Operations console or launch the Operations Manager command shell.

 You perform the following steps to upgrade from the evaluation period using PowerShell directly on a management server or from a remote computer that has the Operations Manager Command Shell installed.